I Overview about the I4C Scheme

 6. Cybercrime Ecosystem Management Unit

-- Develop ecosystems that bring together academia, industry and government to operate, investigate a cybercrime basis established standard operating procedures, contain the impact of cybercrimes and respond to cybercrimes.
+- Develop ecosystems that bring together academia, industry and government to spread awareness n cyber crimes, establish standard operating procedures to contain the impact of cybercrimes and respond to cybercrimes.

-- Provide incubation support for development of all components of cybercrime combatting ecosystem.
+- Provide support for development of all components of cybercrime combatting ecosystem.

 - Track emerging technological developments, proactively predict potential vulnerabilities, which can be exploited by cybercriminals.